szarnyasg/duckdb-web/_posts/2022-10-28-lightweight-compression.md

 [Fast Static Symbol Table](https://www.vldb.org/pvldb/vol13/p2649-boncz.pdf) compression is an extension to dictionary compression, that not only extracts repetitions of entire strings, but also extracts repetitions _within_ strings.
 This is effective when storing strings that are themselves unique, but have a lot of repetition within the strings, such as URLs or e-mail addresses.
 An image illustrating how this works is shown below.

 <img src="/images/compression/fsst.png"
-     alt="Data set stored both uncompressed and with FSST compression" width="100%"
+     alt="Dataset stored both uncompressed and with FSST compression" width="100%"
      />